 How do I become an Assistance Dog trainer?

-After completing a Certificate IV in Animal Behaviour & Training (ABT), and on the job training with an organisation such as ours or one which is accredited by Assistance Dogs International is required to become an Assistance Dog trainer.
+After completing a formal dog training qualification such as Certificate IV in Animal Behaviour & Training (ABT), and on the job training with an organisation such as ours or one which is accredited by Assistance Dogs International is required to become an Assistance Dog trainer.

 Why can’t I pat an Assistance Dog?